rbontekoe/BAWJ/docs/src/chapter3.md

 A process is the realization of the procedure.
 There are controlled and automatic processes.

-### Controlled process
+### Controlled-process

-A controlled process is activated by an input.
+An input activates a controlled process.

 In the course, we look at a procedure `invoicing,` which is activated when it receives a list of attendees of a training course.
 It produces invoices and sends them to the organization that has registered the student.
-Journal records are sent to the general ledger application.
+The application sends journal records will to the general ledger application.

-### Automatic process
+### Automatic-process

 An automatic process has a heartbeat that runs the process by itself and produces a continuous output.

 In the course, we look at a process that takes pictures every five seconds of the hallway.
-When there is a noticeable difference with the previous image, it will be sent to another application for further analysis.
+When there is a noticeable difference with the previous image, it sends it to another application for further analysis.

 ### Transaction data

-Both processes generate a lot of data that can be stored in a file or database.
+Both processes generate a lot of data and store it in a file or database.
 They are the owner of that data.
 The data can be analyzed to make a prediction.
 Nowadays, machine learning, in particular, deep learning techniques, are used for these tasks.

 In the case of the invoicing process, we could look at the trend of payment morale.
 In the case of the picture-taking process, we could determine whether the room is empty or not.

 ### Domain-driven design

 Each process should be domain-specific.
 Subject matter experts and users of the domain speak the same language and use the same definitions and synonyms for concepts and objects.
-This leads to a Domain-driven design paradigm.
+It leads to a Domain-driven design paradigm.

 The Onion Architecture lends itself perfectly to the domain-driven design pattern.
 It divides domain-specific matters into four areas: core,